 Now this awesome video brings back a lot of memories.
 I owned an Atari 800XL, followed by a 130XE, and the games gradually improved as the software houses improved their programming skills and discovered the true capabilities of the sound and graphics chips.

-Unfortunately, the title of the games are not listed anywhere, but if you've played any of these then you will recognise them quite easily.
+Unfortunately, the title of the games are not listed anywhere on the video, and they're in no particular order of brilliance, but if you've played any of these then you will recognise them quite easily.
 There are several classic gaming tunes that play in the background which I certainly remember were composed by Rob Hubbard.

 Personal favourites are International Karate (by System 3), Chop Suey and Elektra Glide.
 The latter by English Software was a futuristic racing game and featured stunning 3D graphics that really blew me away at the time.
 Other favourites include Boulderdash, River Raid, Frogger, Rescue On Fractalus and Blue Max which I spent far too many hours playing!